dcbark01/baml-agents/README.md

 pip install baml‑agents==0.5.0
 ```

 This repository is intended to share some useful patterns I use while working with BAML.
-The API is unstable and may change.
+The API is unstable and may change in future versions.
 Feedback is always welcome!

 ## Contents